Kozea/WeasyPrint/docs/hacking.rst

 Metadata
 ........

-Finally (step 7), the :mod:`weasyprint.pdf` module parses the PDF file produced by cairo and makes appends to it to add meta-data: internal and external hyperlinks, as well as outlines / bookmarks.
+Finally (step 7), the :mod:`weasyprint.pdf` module parses (if needed) the PDF file produced by cairo and adds metadata that cannot be added by cairo: attachments, embedded files, trim box and bleed box.